Refugee law: U.S. refugee law

 The first step of being granted this status is to receive a referral to the U.S. Refugee Admissions Program (USRAP).
 The person is allowed to include their spouse, child, or other family members (only in specific circumstances) when applying for refugee status.
-After the person is referred, a U.S. Citizenship and Immigration Services officer located abroad will conduct an interview to determine refugee resettlement eligibility inside the US.
+After the person is referred, a U.S. Citizenship and Immigration Services officer located abroad will conduct an interview to determine refugee resettlement eligibility inside the United States.
 If the person is approved as a refugee, they will then be provided with many forms of assistance.
 These include a loan for travel, advice for travel, a medical exam, and a culture orientation.
 After the refugee is resettled, they are eligible for medical and cash assistance.
-The Office of Refugee Resettlement has a program called the Cash and Medical Assistance Program which completely reimburses the assistance in which states provide refugees.
+The Office of Refugee Resettlement (ORR) has a program called the Cash and Medical Assistance Program which completely reimburses the assistance in which states provide refugees.
 The refugee is eligible for this cash and medical assistance up to eight months after their arrival date.

 In the United States, refugees are subject to annual quotas, which are determined by a joint collaboration between the incumbent Presidential administration and Congress.
-In addition to establishing the annual quota, Congress and the President determine which national groups are of special humanitarian concern to the US.
-Since ratifying the 1980 Refugee Act, the United States has admitted over 3.1 million refugees from around the world, many of who were permanently resettled in the US.
+In addition to establishing the annual quota, Congress and the President determine which national groups are of special humanitarian concern to the United States.
+Since ratifying the 1980 Refugee Act, the United States has admitted over 3.1 million refugees from around the world, many of who were permanently resettled in the United States.
 Prior to the Trump Administration, the United States was the global leader in admitting refugees and offered refugee status to more individuals than the rest of the world altogether.
 Under the Trump administration, refugee immigration laws faced many challenges and setbacks, as administration officials sought to rollback immigration laws and decrease the annual number of refugees admitted.
-Challenges to refugee law included contesting practices of non-refoulement, which has been a long-standing principle of the US immigration system.
+Challenges to refugee law included contesting practices of non-refoulement, which has been a long-standing principle of the U.S. immigration system.
 Attempts to reverse Trump-era policies have been a focus of the subsequent Biden presidential administration.
 In 2021, it was announced that Biden administration would raise the refugee cap from 15,000 individuals to 62,500 individuals.